What is Life-Sustaining Treatment?

 - The person is unconscious and will likely die in a matter of hours or days even if the treatment is given

 Treatments that have been started can always be stopped.
-Stopping or withdrawing life-sustaining treatments is appropriate if those treatments are no longer providing benefit to the patient, or are not consistent with the goals of care.
+Stopping or withdrawing life-sustaining treatments is appropriate if those treatments are not beneficial, or are not consistent with an individual’s wishes and priorities in life.

-Even if life-sustaining treatments have been refused or stopped, the patient will still receive medical care to treat symptoms, such as pain or shortness of breath.
+Even if life-sustaining treatments have been refused or stopped, the individual can still receive medical care to treat symptoms such as pain or shortness of breath.

 Life-sustaining treatments and advance directives

 Because many illnesses and complications cannot be anticipated, it is extremely important to have advance directives.
-You can help avoid unwanted burdensome treatments at the end of life by having these documents completed and available.
-It is also important to discuss them with your family or friends.
+Timely completion of these documents can help prevent unwanted burdensome treatments at the end of life.
+It is also important to discuss your advance directives with your family or friends.
 Rather than trying to anticipate specific scenarios, think about your goals for the time at the end of your life.
 For example:

 - Is your goal to prolong your life by all medically effective means?